It was Groucho Marx who said, "I've had a wonderful time, but this wasn't it."

 I do pretty well at following my treatment plan and working closely with my health care team.
 That's the easy part.
 But my emotions are like a roller coaster that won't stop.
 If I could make sense out of why I'm feeling like I do on a given day, I could manage my whole life a lot better.

-At times you may struggle with anger, fear, confusion, or other feelings related to kidney disease—if so, you're not alone.
-Most, if not all, people affected by kidney disease go through a wide range of emotions.
-Some are mild but others can be paralyzing, making it hard to stick to the treatment plan—and endangering health.
+At times you may struggle with anger, fear, confusion, or other feelings—if so, you're not alone.
+Most, if not all, people who have kidney disease go through a wide range of emotions.
+Some are mild but others can be paralyzing.
+They can make it hard to stick to the treatment plan—and that can harm health.

 Take the Kidney Quiz!